JustEnoughTechnology/FredDataPy/README.md

-#FRED DAta API for Python
+# FRED Data API for Python